-Do not tow unit.
-Towing the unit will cause transmission damage.
+Towing the units will cause hydraulic transmission damage.
 Do not use another vehicle to push or pull this unit.

-- 1. Disengage the PTO, engage the parking brake, turn the ignition OFF, and remove the key. - 2.
-Locate the transmission release levers (A, Figure 21) underneath the engine deck of the unit between the two rear wheels on the transmission cradle (B).
+- 1. Disengage the PTO, engage the parking brake, turn the ignition switch to OFF, and remove the key. - Locate the transmission release lever on top of the transmission of the unit.
 There is one transmission release lever on each transmission.
-The transmission release levers open and close the transmission bypass valves.
+The transmission release levers open and close the transmission bypass valves. - 3.
+To open the transmission bypass valves rotate the transmission release levers to the "bypass" position (A, Figure 23).
+The transmission release levers will contact the bodies of the transmissions.
+The transmission release levers will be oriented so that they are perpendicular to the axles of the transmissions.